htw-imi-showtime/showtime-website/content/ss22/bachelor/b3-e-learning-komplexer-zahlen/_index.md

 # Properties for displaying the project in the project list
 card_image = "fixRocketLogo.png"
 card_description = "Complex numbers - not as complex as they seem.
-We developed a mobile game prototype to make this statement realtity."
+We developed a mobile game prototype to make this statement reality."

 team = ["Robert Sourmenelian", "Richard Seidel", "Nina Weddige", "Jana El Mouaied El Azm", "Nell Ehrlinger"]